-i-THRIVE recognises that delivering improved outcomes requires consideration of the role of implementation across the whole system of services for children and young people’s mental health.
+The National i-THRIVE Programme recognises that delivering improved outcomes to children and young people’s mental health and wellbeing requires consideration of the role of implementation across the system as a whole.

 In addition to looking across the system, it is equally important to think about the different agencies/services/organisations within the system at the three different levels; the ‘Macro’, ‘Meso’ and ‘Micro’ levels.
 At each level you can talk about 1) the children, young people and families and 2) the available support.